grafana/tempo/docs/tempo/website/getting-started/_index.md

 weight: 100
 ---

-## Getting started

 Getting started with Tempo is easy.
 For an application already instrumented for tracing, this guide can help quickly set it up with Tempo.
+If you're looking for a demo application to play around with Tempo, skip to the [examples](#examples-with-demo-app) section at the bottom of this page.

-### Setting up Tempo
+## Setting up Tempo

-1. Spin up Tempo backend
+### Spin up Tempo backend

 First, set up a docker network as shown -